 In some provinces the rules are very simple, like British Columbia, which allows a creditor to garnish a maximum of 30% of your take home wage.

 For other provinces the rules are dramatically more complicated.
 In Alberta, for instance, you keep the first $800 of your monthly net income, then creditors can garnish 50% of your monthly net income between $800 and $2400, and 100% of any net income above $2400.
 Then these exemption limits are increased by $200 for each dependent you support.

 How likely is it that a creditor will go for a wage garnishment?

 It is a very common practice for a creditor to garnish wages.
 It is used as it is very effective and allows the creditor to intercept money before it gets to the debtor, and in most cases the debtor hasn’t been very cooperative up to that point so it can often guarantee some type of payment.
 But unfortunately it is also devastating, if you are struggling to stay current with your mortgage, put food on the table and simply keep the lights on, and now you have less money in your pocket than you are used to.

 What should I do?

-Contact a licensed bankruptcy trustee near you now.
+If you are worried about a garnishment from a creditor, contact a Licensed Insolvency Trustee.
 He or she will advise you on dealing with wage garnishments, and give you the advice you need to make the right choices.